 An aging population comes with a unique set of challenges, from reduced economic growth to increased healthcare and social services costs.
 As such, improving the lives of the elderly has also become a top priority for the Singapore government, as employment alone will not be enough to sustain Singaporeans in their twilight years.
 In 2015, the Singapore government introduced The Pioneer Generation Package to help citizens born before the year 1950 cope with health care and living expenses.
 In 2019, the Merdeka Generation Package was launched to help baby boomers born during the 1950s.

 There is also a growing demand for day-care and dementia care facilities for senior citizens.
-As of 2018, there were 78 senior activity centers, almost double the amount in 2011.
-On the corporate level, several companies such as DBS/POSB, have introduced staff training and courses to better communicate with seniors.
+As of 2020, there were 83 senior activity centers, almost double the amount in 2011.
+On the corporate level, several companies such as the Development Bank of Singapore (DBS) have introduced staff training and courses to better communicate with seniors.

 By 2030, the retirement and re-employment age would be raised to 65 and 70 years respectively.
 According to Ministry of Manpower figures, the number of employed residents aged 65 and older as of 2018 was 145,000 whereas a decade ago, it was at approximately 50,000.
 To encourage employers to hire senior workers, the government introduced the Senior Worker Early Adopter Grant, which would provide funding support of up to 125 thousand Singapore dollars to employers who raised the internal retirement and re-employment ages above the current legal retirement and re-employment age.